fitotoledano1/fitotoledano1/README.md

 ### Hi there 👋, I'm Fito - nice to meet you!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Peepteam
-- 🌱 I’m currently learning the VIPER pattern
+- 🌱 I’m currently learning the Data Structures and Algorithms, to dive deeper into ML/AI
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects that help people to learn
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for other people who want tot
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to tennis
-- 📫 How to reach me: e
+- 📫 How to reach me: email, twitter, or LinkedIn
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: